Mary Alice Williams: Personal life

-Williams was born in Minneapolis, Minnesota, the second of five children born to Alice Mary (nee Griebel) and Dr. George E. Williams, a psychiatrist and a dean at the University of Minnesota Medical School.
+Williams was born in Minneapolis, Minnesota, the second of five children born to Alice Mary (née Griebel) and Dr. George E. Williams, a psychiatrist and a dean at the University of Minnesota Medical School.
 Williams was educated at the Convent of the Visitation and began working as a reporter for KSTP-TV as a high school student.
 She received a B.A. in English and Mass Communications from Creighton University in Omaha, Nebraska.
 During college she filed reports for KSTP and the Chicago Bureau of NBC News on topics such as political assassinations, women's liberation, and anti-war movement.
 Williams is the mother of three daughters: Alice Ann, born 1990 and twins Sara Mary and Laura Abigail, born 1992.
 In June 2014, following her first marriage, to Mark Haefeli, a CNN producer, she married Dr. Julian Decter, a hematologic oncologist at Weill Cornell Medical Center in New York.